liferlisiqi/Traffic-Sign-Classifier/README.md

 | Fully connected		| output 43 probabilities for each lablel  		| 200       | 43          |

 My first architecure is LeNet, but it's performance is poor.
-In my opinion, it is bacause LeNet model seem doesn't include enough parameters, that accuracy is low.
+In my opinion, it is bacause LeNet model doesn't include enough parameters.
 Therefore, , I add a convolutional layer and a fully connect layer to increase accuracy.
 Then, I find that the accuracy on training set is up to 97%, but that of testing set is under 93%, the model may be overfitting.
 So I add dropout to the first three fully connect layer, and successfully, the accuracy on testing set can reach 95%.

 Training